Find schools that offer these popular programs

 Human Resources Manager

 These managers normally have bachelor's degrees and related work experience.
 They're typically responsible for planning and coordinating all the administrative functions of organizations and businesses.
-Compared to other occupations, a faster than average job growth of 9% was predicted by the BLS for these positions from 2014-2024.
-The BLS reported an annual median wage of $104,440 for these managers in 2015.
+Compared to other occupations, a fast as average job growth of 9% was predicted by the BLS for these positions from 2016-2026.
+The BLS reported an annual median wage of $113,300 for these managers in 2018.